PubblyDevelopment/pubbly/README.md

 # Pubbly

+Pubbly is a collection of software projects used to create Team CCI's winning submission to the Global Learning Xprize.

 ## Overview

-Pubbly is Team CCI's winning submission to the Global Learning Xprize.
-It is four major (and one minor) software projects, each in it's own repository, each with a specific README.
+Pubbly is comprised is four major (and one minor) software projects, each in it's own repository, each with a specific README.

 * [Pubbly Design Tools](https://github.com/PubblyDevelopment/pubbly_design_tools)